juan267/oauth/README.md

 the world.
 After solving the problem of connecting to LinkedIn API through OAuth, you decided to share that awesome work with the world.
 Your mission is to create a Gem that easily allows users to connect and communicate with the LinkedIn API through OAuth.
-Through your gem, the user shouldn't have to worry about things like Faraday or other dependencies.
+Through your gem, the user shouldn't have to worry about things like HTTParty or other dependencies.
 All they need to do is initialize an object with their LinkedIn API key and secret and use that object for all OAuth and API interactions.
 Bundler provides a [great and easy way](http://bundler.io/v1.6/rubygems.html) to create a gem skeleton.